betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 - Use ArmFlag to reduce the risk of Falling.

 **Connects**
-- AbsorbMove allows smooth transitions between Movements.
+- AbsorbMove allows smooth transitions between Moves.
 - Use ArmAbsorb to redirect Spade during ShovelMoves.

 **Reduces Effort**